-What or who are you attached to?
-What is your happiness dependent upon?
-What invisible strings are tying you to your ego?
+What or who are we attached to?
+What is our happiness dependent upon?
+What invisible strings are tying us to our ego?

 My friend used to walk around slouched, with his head down.
 He wore almost exclusively dark colours, and if he spoke it was often as sharply judgmental as it was intellectually sharp.
 His view of humanity was fairly bleak, and his life was a repetitive collection of meaningless activities in that none of them even brought much joy.
 He was still a fundamentally nice guy, but you rarely heard him laugh at anything that didn’t involve someone else’s suffering.

 Now he’s like spending time with a newborn.
 He literally beams love.
 He walks around with his head up, wearing bright colours, and he smiles a lot.
 He’s much more generous with those around him, and he only sees the best in each and every person he knows.

 He’s more willing to be honest about important things, and he can be both more generous and he can stand his ground more firmly.
 He’s developed more meaningful connections to everyone from his parents to his siblings to his co-workers and friends.
 He is perpetually in a state of love.

 If you were to ask my friend what the difference is between his life before, and his life now, he would tell you that his happiness is no longer dependent on any specific outcome.